-Course Typically Offered: Online during Spring and Summer quarters.
+Course Typically Offered: Online every quarter.

 Live discussion sessions will be held once a week.
 Attendance in these sessions is optional and the sessions will be recorded for students to view later.
 Exams will be given online during a set date and time.